 Pilgrim temporarily closed her law practice and spent eight-and-a-half years as general counsel and director of business affairs for USA Track & Field [USATF], the national governing body for the Olympic sport track and field/athletics.
 While at USATF, she was responsible for overseeing in-house legal and business affairs departments.
 She advised the organization’s senior management and served as staff liaison to a variety of United States Olympic Committee and national governing body committees, including the Anti-Doping Task Force, Age Verification Task Force, Diversity and Leadership and Committee on Sports for Disabled.

-Pilgrim was recruited away from USATF to serve as general counsel of the Ladies Professional Golf Association [LPGA].
+Pilgrim was recruited away from USATF in 2007 to serve as general counsel of the Ladies Professional Golf Association [LPGA].
 In this capacity, Pilgrim rendered legal advice and handled matters ranging from corporate governance, dispute resolution, protecting intellectual property rights, and member eligibility.
 She utilized her many years of Olympic sport drug testing expertise to spearhead the LPGA’s design and launch of professional golf’s first player drug-testing program in 2008.
+She left the LPGA and reestablished her law practice at the fourth quarter of 2009.

 Pilgrim’s dispute resolution experience and skills are extensive.
 She serves as a neutral for the Financial Industry Regulatory Authority [FINRA], and previously served as an arbitrator (and chairperson) for the National Association of Securities Dealers, Inc. (1992-2006).
 Pilgrim was appointed arbitrator on the USATF Doping Hearing Board and Doping Appeals Board for athlete drug cases from 1991-1998, and previously served an appointment to the United States Olympic Committee Out-of-Competition Drug Hearing Board (1991).
 Pilgrim also has experience representing organizational and individual clients in mediation and arbitration.
 She successfully represented an Olympic athlete before the Court of Arbitration for Sport during the 1996 Atlanta Centennial Olympic Games.